BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Leader (Serpent Guard)
 - Sworn Protector (Suladan)

-**ACTIVE/PASSIVE RULES**
+- **The Serpent's Weapon** `ACTIVE`

-- **The Serpent's Weapon** `ACTIVE` - At the start of the game, after both sides have deployed, secretly select one Hero model in the opponent's force to be Raza's target.
+At the start of the game, after both sides have deployed, secretly select one Hero model in the opponent's force to be Raza's target.
 If Raza is Engaged in Combat with this target, after any Heroic Actions have been resolved, reveal Raza's target.
 Raza gains a +2 bonus to his Fight value whilst Engaged in Combat with his target.

 </div>